 - The standard work hours are Monday through Friday, 7:00 a.m. to 3:30 p.m.
 (Schedules of 6:00 a.m. to 2:30 p.m. may be implemented based upon weather conditions).
 Availability is required for evening and night time spraying.

 - If you are interested in working with us, then please contact us by mail, phone, fax or email.
-Or, you may download a job application by clicking here.
+Or, you may download a job application below.
 Downloading the application may take a little time due to its size.
 Please complete the application entirely and mail it to us at Benton County MCD, 4951 W. Van Giesen Street, West Richland, WA 99353.